KitKatHTL/TinyTapeout-Tobias/docs/info.md

 ## How it works

-I have one and and i xor
+1 and 2 are the inputs and 1 2 3 are the outputs

 ## How to test